LLNL/Silo/docs/Chapter2-Section3.md

 `vartypes` | Array of length nvar containing the types of the variables such as DB_POINTVAR, DB_QUADVAR, or DB_UCDVAR.
 See “DBPutMultimesh” on page 2-159, for DBOPT_MB_BLOCK_TYPE option to use single, constant value when all pieces are the same type.
 `optlist` | Pointer to an option list structure containing additional information to be included in the object written into the Silo file.
 Use a NULL if there are no options.

+#### Returned value:
+DBPutMultivar returns zero on success and -1 on failure.
 ### `DBGetMultivar()` - Read a multi-block variable definition from a Silo database.

 #### C Signature